-Due to something called the “peak-end bias”, we tend not to remember experiences holistically; rather focusing on their peaks and the ending.
+Due to something called the "peak-end bias", we tend not to remember experiences holistically; rather we focus on their peaks and the ending.
 So by putting in the hard work during your last few weeks, you’re far more likely to be remembered for your positive contributions.
-Although it’s naïve to think that you’re irreplaceable, in an ideal world you’d want your employer to be sorry that they couldn’t keep you, acknowledge your contributions and admit that they’ll have big shoes to fill when you’re gone.
+Although it’s naïve to think that you’re irreplaceable, in an ideal world you’ll want your employer to be sorry that they couldn’t keep you, acknowledge your contributions and admit that they’ll have big shoes to fill when you’re gone.
 Here’s how to do just that:

 Before you hand in your well-crafted resignation letter, you should save any documents that you might need in the future, including presentations, projects or performance reviews (unless these are confidential, of course).
 Clean up your browser history, remove any personal files, and make a note of any login details that you will need to pass on.

-Even if you don’t have a replacement to train, prepare detailed handover instructions so that your successor has an easier time transitioning into your role.
+Even if you don’t have a replacement to train, prepare detailed handover instructions so that your replacement has an easier time transitioning into your role.
 (There’s nothing that will destroy your reputation faster than a successor who complains incessantly about how you’ve left them in the lurch.)
 Create a quick reference guide with all your daily, weekly, monthly and quarterly tasks, and delegate any outstanding tasks with deadlines after your notice period.
 Share this with your manager – it will take you all of 20 minutes but they will be very grateful.

 As much as you’d like to exit with a bang, it’s important to leave on good terms.
 This is not a good time to let loose about how much you really hate your boss, or how annoying you’ve always found those quarterly reports.
 Focus on tying up any loose ends to reduce the amount of follow-up required after you leave.